ELIJA Foundation's Pathway To Adulthood Using Self-Direction: Transitioning For Independence in 2026

 Pathway to Adulthood Conference Co-Sponsor - $3,000

-Premier Signage at Conference and Inclusion in all Signage and Print/Digital Materials, including Logo/Link on ELIJA Website, Verbal Recognition During Conference, Logo included on the Promotional Giveaway, Full Screen Digital Program Ad (Premier Placement), Vendor Table and Conference Registration for 10
+Premier Signage at Conference and Inclusion in all Signage and Print/Digital Materials, including Logo/Link on ELIJA Website, Verbal Recognition During Conference, Logo included on the Promotional Giveaway, Full Page Digital Program Ad (Premier Placement), Vendor Table and Conference Registration for 10

 Conference Lunch Sponsor - $1,500